cardano-foundation/CIPs/CIP-0035/README.md

 Since Daedalus is shiped for a single network separately (mainnet and testnet) and can be installed alongside a fligt version (mainnet), the url needs to specify what version is being refered.

 # ⚠️ Open questions
 1. Most of the DEX relies on timing due to price volatility.
-If the user is only using a secure full-node wallet and when clicking on a URL handler that opens a wallet, which is not yet synchronized is the wallet, how is a timeout handled?
+If the user is only using a secure full-node wallet, which is not yet fully synchronized, how is a timeout handled?
 2. Similar to 1. what if the starting of the wallet takes 2-10 mins?
 Is that still acceptable for a DEX?
-Should be defined timeout parameter to the URL so that the user DOES NOT make a transaction if the dApp runs in a timeout?
+Should a timeout parameter be defined in the URL so that the user DOES NOT make the transaction if the dApp runs in a timeout?